GerardGurgui/ApiRest_jwt_Roles/README.md

 - `AuthService`: Handles the authentication of users.
 - `AdminService`: Handles the operations that can be performed by users with the 'admin' or 'superAdmin' role.
+- `PlayerService`: The PlayerService in your application provides the main business logic for operations related to players and their dice throws.

 ## Endpoints